-The solution described here tracks changes made by service administrators and adds an approval process to deployments to Microsoft 365 tenants.
-It can help you prevent untracked changes to Microsoft 365 tenants.
-It also helps to prevent configuration drift between multiple Microsoft 365 tenants.
+This article describes a solution that tracks changes that service administrators make and adds an approval process to deployments to Microsoft 365 tenants.
+It can help you prevent untracked changes to Microsoft 365 tenants and prevent configuration drift between multiple Microsoft 365 tenants.

 Architecture